home | what's new | other sitescontact | about

 "The best thing for being sad," replied Merlin, beginning to puff and blow, "is to learn something.
 That's the only thing that never fails.
 You may grow old and trembling in your anatomies, you may lie awake at night listening to the disorder of your veins, you may miss your only love, you may see the world about you devastated by evil lunatics, or know your honour trampled in the sewers of baser minds.
 There is only one thing for it then — to learn.
 Learn why the world wags and what wags it.
 That is the only thing which the mind can never exhaust, never alienate, never be tortured by, never fear or distrust, and never dream of regretting.
 Learning is the only thing for you.” - T.H.
 White, The Once and Future King

 Editor’s note: The goodness of learning is just about the greatest gift to us.
 And yet, it is an external benefit – but one of those “sacred cows” that few would argue against.
 There’s a quote somewhere in the collection, to the effect, reading is the best antidote against all miseries of life.
 I will not vigorously protest against this assertion.
-However, what if there are no books? no opportunities for learning?
-But, even if there are, what about the primal sanctity, the “holy of holies” of one’s own mind, one’s link to Universal Consciousness, to God?
+However, what if there were no books? no opportunities for learning?
+But, even if there are books, what about the primal sanctity, the “holy of holies” of one’s own mind, one’s link to Universal Consciousness, to God?
 As Krishnamurti rightly points out, we are to be essentially dependent on nothing.
 Our spirits, alone, awakened and alive, will see us through the “terrors of living forever,” with no other remedy to decisively avail, not even the good things of life.

 Does one see the whole picture or does one see only a part of the picture, a detail?
 This is a very important question to ask oneself, because one sees things in fragments and thinks in fragments - all one's thinking is in fragments.
 So one must enquire into what it means to see totally.